SG's Stock Market Odyssey: A Year of Growth, Decline, and Resilience

 The stock price performance for the year has been a mixed bag, indicating either a pessimistic or optimistic outlook depending on how you look at it.
-Until today this year the stock’s price performance recorded an increase of 80.05%.
-However, over the last six months, the performance has been weaker by 75.74%.
-The price of SG increased 47.51% over the last 30 days.
-And in the last five days, it has surged by 2.46%.
+Until today this year the stock’s price performance recorded an increase of 81.56%.
+However, over the last six months, the performance has been weaker by 57.65%.
+The price of SG increased 49.19% over the last 30 days.
+And in the last five days, it has fallen by -1.21%.

 Sponsored